-Linda Evangelista photographed by Steven Meisel for Vogue Italy, February 1989.
+Linda Evangelista photographed by Steven Meisel for the February 1989 edition of Vogue Italy.

 I’ve always wanted to venture to Cuba.
 A desire which may or may not have been fuelled by Dirty Dancing, Havana Nights.
 Live music, divine, savoury food and handsome gents.
 Colour, colour, and more colour.
 Resplendent architecture and sensual tango’s on the sidewalk.
 My vision of Cuba might not be the most realistic but this editorial permits me to continue envisioning it so.
 A weekend to carouse and a suitcase swarmed with little sequinned numbers, mules and vibrant lipstick.
 Late nights, an excessive consumption of wine and many a fun moment with the locals.
 Walking home barefoot then catching a glimpse of the glittering sunrise as you collapse into a lawn chair, succumbing to an exhaustion of pure happiness.